sakthiinfotec/weblinks/concepts_design-patterns.md

 * Clients open long lived connection to a gRPC server
 * At the core, define messages and services using Protocol Buffers
 * Supports timeout at client side, eventually cancels the request at server side
+* Supports interceptor for Logging + Metrics in production environment
 ```

 #### Microservices